The Ultimate In Birding Tours

 Along the shoreline, Great-billed Heron, Eastern Reef Egret, Raja (or White-headed) Shelduck, Eastern Osprey, White-bellied Sea Eagle and Beach Kingfisher can all be found.

-One afternoon we will travel by boat to some islets where we should find Pied and Spice Imperial Pigeons, and Violet-necked Lory, as well as a roost of Great-billed Parrots.
+One afternoon we will travel by boat to some islets where we should find Pied and Spice Imperial Pigeons and Violet-necked Lory, as well as Olive and Varied Honeyeaters, Island Whistler, Lemon-bellied White-eye and Moluccan Starling.
+With a bit of luck, we will encounter the increasingly rare Great-billed Parrot.

 West Papua (Vogelkop & Raja Ampat): Day 12 Today we will return by ferry to Sorong looking out for Lesser Frigatebird, the elegant Black-naped Tern, Greater Crested Tern and other seabirds during the journey.